Getting to know Norway: Part 211th August 2018

 My quest took me past St. Olav’s Cathedral to Karl Johans gate, where my shopping needs were fulfilled.
 Then, I headed for nearby Slottsparken, where I pottered about the royal palace in the evening sunshine.
 On the way back towards the city’s main train station, I was to pass university and parliament buildings, as well as the National Theatre.
 It all provided architectural eye candy, and I eventually sought the shore around the Opera House, though ongoing building work added too many cranes to the skyline for my liking.
 Nevertheless, I made the best of what lay about me and set off in the direction of Akershus without ever reaching it.
 That was to await another visit when I got to understand the city’s geography more keenly.
 There was another way to the shore that would have worked better for my needs, but June 2017 was when I was to learn about that.

 2016-08-27: A rail journey to Bergen

-What I relished was a chance for quiet appreciation of what lay outside the train window but others were not so interested.
-An Italian family had a child watching a film on a tablet computer without earphones. that was not to pervade all of the journey but it did for long enough to send me to the buffet car for sustenance and a bit of peace.
-There was little point in ruining anyone’s holiday (mine also) by suggesting the need for headphones and the passage of time has dimmed whatever irritation I might have felt at the time.
+What I relished was a chance for quiet appreciation of what lay outside the train window, but others were not so interested.
+An Italian family had a child watching a film on a tablet computer without earphones.
+That was not to pervade all the journey, but it did for long enough to send me to the buffet car for sustenance and a bit of peace.
+There was little point in ruining anyone’s holiday (mine also) by suggesting the need for headphones, and the passage of time has dimmed whatever irritation I might have felt at the time.

 In fading evening light, I went down again and pottered about the city a bit more and got more of a grip on its layout.
 It also showed me where I had taken a wrong turn earlier in the day.
 With light lost for the day, it was time to return to my hotel for the night and rest before the following day.